KowshikEPatel/onlinestore/README.md

+# ecommerce project
+this is front end of ecommerce project.
+The live of the project can be found at

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).